Managing Checks FAQs

-- Navigate to its South-pane Checks tab
+- Go to its South-pane Checks tab

 - Multi-select the target Checks (use Shift and left-click to choose a range or Control and left-click for specific Checks)

-Any configured and active Check appears on the Dashboard and depending on how you use the tool, there may be multiple versions of the same Check, but with different thresholds.
+Any configured and active Check appears on the N-sight RMM Dashboard and depending on how you use the tool, there may be multiple versions of the same Check, but with different thresholds.
 For example, two Disk Space Checks, one with a 15% alerting threshold (warning) and the second with a 10% alerting threshold (critical).

-As part of the check update process the Agent writes the status of the downloaded configuration file to the update.log contained in the Agent installation folder, C:\Program Files (x86)\Advanced Monitoring Agent.
+As part of the check update process, the Agent writes the status of the downloaded configuration file to the update.log contained in the Agent installation folder, C:\Program Files (x86)\Advanced Monitoring Agent.

-Where the Agent upload contains incomplete Check results, anAgent Problem Alert is generated to make you aware of the issue on this specific computer.
-The Dashboard displays the last successful upload time.
+If the Agent upload contains incomplete Check results, an Agent Problem Alert is generated to notify you of the issue on this specific computer.
+The N-sight RMM Dashboard displays the last successful upload time.